 Honeypots are one of the most effective ways of neutering click bots and exposing the networks behind them.

 Here’s how they work.
-Ad servers use special ads that are not actual ads, but bluffs indistinguishable for the human user.
+Ad servers use special ads that are not actually ads, but bluffs indistinguishable from the human user.

 Keeping an assorted collection of blacklisted IP addresses seems to be a natural reaction toward detected click fraud activity.
 Maintaining a Blacklist is one of the most consistent ways to contribute to the click fraud neutering cause.
-It works for suspicious IP-addresses, device ID, and spotted bot signatures.
-For example, you can check out suspicious domain on sites like MxToolBox.
+It works for suspicious IP addresses, device IDs, and spotted bot signatures.

 Blacklists may contain websites, IPs, and device IDs that are considered discredited with various types of fraud spotted.